 The easiest way to uninstall Chromium is to use Malwarebytes Antimalware, that’s what I do, it looks for Chromium then clean up leftover items after deleting.

 To download MalwareBytes Antimalware click here.
+Here is the video for illustration of this method:

 Or you can also remove Chromium manually.